-Okay, back to sweet potatoes.
+Okay, back to stuffed sweet potatoes.
 I think taco meat or any Mexican food goes wonderfully with sweet potatoes, but then again I haven’t really found something that doesn’t.
 I’m sure I could…like stuffing sweet potatoes with…okay just named several things in my head and it all sounds delicious, or I’ve done it before.
 I’m out.

-This is a great recipe to meal prep too because the meat mixture is easy to make in large quantities – as is most mexican food.
+This is a great recipe to meal prep too because the meat mixture is easy to make in large quantities – as is most Mexican food.
 I did two large pans of this but I halved the recipe for simplicity.
 This will make you 6 servings.
 I made 12 for me and Justin for the week.

 I chose to do peppers and Rotel in mine and top it with avocado.
 Justin went the cheese route.
 We skipped salsa to save money (we like the good fresh stuff that’s $4 a container) – and the rotel took care of the need for salsa anyway.

 Then you can just microwave your sweet potato before you eat them.
 OR pre-bake them all and warm it all up together (my personal preference).
 One day I even opted to just mix it with some rice I had already cooked (in the freezer! love it) because I didn’t want to bother microwaving the potato at work and didn’t have time in the morning.

 - 3 large colored bell peppers chopped

 - 1 cans of rotel diced tomatoes and green onions

 - 2-4 Sweet potatoes medium